avestura/Oxlip/README.md

 You may ask if it is another poor attemp, then why doing this?

-Because this supposed to be my homework for "Internet Engineering" course of University of Guilan, and they don't accept using Bootstrap or anyother front-end framework.
-That's why.
+Because this supposed to be my homework for "Internet Engineering" course of University of Guilan, and we should not use Bootstrap or anyother front-end framework.

 ## Where did you find that logo?